csyanghan/LLM4Chemistry/README.md

 - `2023.04` A Systematic Survey of Chemical Pre-trained Models.
 [IJCAI2023](https://www.ijcai.org/proceedings/2023/0760.pdf)
 - `2024.01` Scientific Large Language Models: A Survey on Biological & Chemical Domains. [arXiv](https://arxiv.org/abs/2401.14656)
 - `2024.01` From Words to Molecules: A Survey of Large Language Models in Chemistry.
 [IJCAI2024](https://arxiv.org/pdf/2402.01439)
+- `2024.06` A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery. [arXiv](https://arxiv.org/pdf/2406.10833)